-No matter what time of year you are road tripping or where you’re going, weather events like wind, rain, hail, snow, and ice can send you into a ditch or another vehicle essentially putting a stop to your trip.
-Luckily there are several ways to prepare for weather during your road trip, including a powerful app, necessary packing, smart planning, and more.
+No matter what time of year you are road tripping or where you’re going, weather events like wind, rain, hail, snow, and ice can send you into a ditch or another vehicle, essentially putting a stop to your trip.
+Luckily there are several ways to prepare for the weather during your road trip.

 Packing for Weather

 No one likes veering off to a department store or getting off schedule to visit the mall for necessary clothing.
 Be sure to pack for the weather before you hit the road.
 No matter the current conditions, there are items you should never hit the road without including:

 - Polarized sunglasses: Cuts down glare and makes driving much easier.